-As soon as we made eye contact, he began walking towards me asking if he could talk to me for a second.
-Immediately my chest got tight and before I could say something along the lines of being in a hurry, he asked me this question, “Are you with child?”
+As soon as we made eye contact, he began walking towards me asking if we could talk for a second.
+Immediately my chest became tight and before I could say something along the lines of “being in a hurry,” he asked me this question, “Are you with child?”

 “Bob” then went on to say that he knows a man and wife who attend my church and they too struggled for years to conceive.
 In fact, the doctors insisted she would never be able to have her own biological children, but by the grace of God and through His mercy, she overcame infertility naturally.
 Once I thought he was finished, I smiled and thanked him for sharing this encouraging word but before I could get two steps away from “Bob”, he said one more thing, “The Holy Spirit wants you to have that woman lay hands on your womb and pray for you.”